DevSpen/d.js-BDscript/README.md

 ---------------------------------
 Yes, you heard it right!
 We have added music functions for you to make a good use of voice channels.
 We only support ytdl-core currently but will soon have lavalink support!

-To staff off you need to install these packages since they are not installed by default.
+To start off you need to install these packages since they are not installed by default.
 ```js
 npm i yt-search ffmpeg opusscript ytfps
 ```